By PPCexpo Content Team

 You can leverage EDA for the following:

 Univariate analysis and Multivariate Analysis.
-They could be graphical and non-graphical as well so as whole they become four types.
+They could be graphical and non-graphical as well so as a whole they become four types.

 This is the simplest form of EDA, which entails analyzing a single data point relative to dimensional variables for insights.
 The main purpose of the univariate analysis is to describe the data and find patterns that exist within it.